-The Risk Management Department ensures also that the securities making up the strategies embedded within financial products classified as Article 8 under SFDR, comply with Exclusions Policy applicable to the financial product.
+The Risk Management Department also ensures that securities within financial products classified as Article 9 under SFDR comply with the Level 3 SRI Exclusions in our Exclusion Policy.

 One of the tools used by this department is the constraints server, a tool that combines all the restrictions and limits required to manage the investment products.
 It contains regulatory and contractual constraints as well as internal limits and constraints used to prevent operational errors.